We are thrilled that you are considering Denison as a transfer applicant, and we look forward to reading your application!

 That’s us helping you find time to rewatch a few episodes of The Office for the 100th time—or is that just us?

 If you are currently or previously enrolled at an accredited post-secondary institution, you must apply to Denison as a transfer applicant, and if you are admitted you will receive a Transfer Credit Evaluation detailing how your previous credits will transfer to Denison.
-Transfer students interested in Denison must submit the Denison Transfer Application.
+Transfer students interested in Denison must submit the Transfer Common Application.

 Spring (January start)